mrowe/mikerowecode.com/michael/resume.md

 __REA Group__ (Melbourne, VIC, Australia)
 Feb 2017 - Dec 2017

-In this role I lead a team of developers, tech leads and architects who are responsible for providing architectural leadership, consulting and support to product delivery teams in REA Group globally.
+In this role I led a team of developers, tech leads and architects who are responsible for providing architectural leadership, consulting and support to product delivery teams in REA Group globally.